superluminar-io/aws_fundamentals_workshop/docs/labs/lab_5/0_rds_overview.md

    - **Use Read Replicas**: Offload read traffic from the primary instance by using read replicas.
 This can significantly improve performance for read-heavy applications.
    - **Cache Frequent Queries**: Use caching solutions like Amazon ElastiCache to cache frequent queries and reduce load on the database.
    - **Connection Pooling**: Implement connection pooling to manage database connections efficiently and reduce the overhead of opening and closing connections frequently.
+   - **Data Compression**: Use data compression techniques supported by your database engine to reduce storage costs and improve I/O performance.

 2. **Cost Optimization**:
    - **Right-Sizing**: Regularly review and adjust the instance type and storage based on actual usage to avoid over-provisioning resources.